-The directors of the General Partner have been directors since November 23, 2023.
+The directors of the General Partner have been directors since November 14, 2024.
 Directors are elected for a term of one year, the term of office of each of the current directors of the General Partner will expire at the General Partner's next annual meeting at which time they will be re-elected by shareholders.
 The General Partner has no board committees.
+There is currently no compensation paid to the directors of the General Partner, and none is anticipated to be paid going forward.